“Daniel Talbert is a top-notch attorney... he has a never-give-up approach even when things look bleak.”- Roger T.

 At Teddy, Meekins & Talbert, P.L.L.C., our experienced Hickory workplace injury lawyers are dedicated to taking the burden off you and your family during this stressful time.
 We can negotiate with your employer and the workers’ compensation insurance company directly on your behalf to demand full and fair compensation for your injury.

 Our dedication to providing personalized and professional service to injured workers in Hickory is one of the things that sets us apart.
-Contact us today to schedule a free consultation about your workplace injury claim.
+Contact us today to schedule a consultation about your workplace injury claim.

 Normally, when people think of work-related injuries, they think of something major and obvious, like a fall from a ladder at a construction site.